-Factory Method is a Creational Design Pattern that allows an interface or a class to create an object, but let subclasses decide which class or object to instantiate.
+Factory Method is a Creational Design Pattern that allows an interface or a class to create an object, but lets subclasses decide which class or object to instantiate.
 Using the Factory method, we have the best ways to create an object.
-Here, objects are created without exposing the logic to the client and for creating the new type of the object, the client uses the same common interface.
+Here, objects are created without exposing the logic to the client, and for creating the new type of object, the client uses the same common interface.

 Problems we face without Factory Method:

 It’s a piece of great news! but what about the software developers of your startup.
-They have to change the whole code because now the most part of the code is coupled with the Two-Wheeler class and developers have to make changes into the entire codebase.
+They have to change the whole code because now most part of the code is coupled with the Two-Wheeler class and developers have to make changes to the entire codebase.

 Diagrammatic representation of Problems without using Factory Method

 Let’s understand the concept with one more example which is related to the translations and localization of the different languages.

 Suppose we have created an app whose main purpose is to translate one language into another and currently our app works with 10 languages only.
 Now our app has become widely popular among people but the demand has grown suddenly to include 5 more languages.